fpert041/chordfinder/README.md

 setRMS <float> - this sets a cutoff volume to prevent noise generating random chords.

-frame <int> -rate this sets the number of 512 sample frames the Chromagram detector waits before generating a new chromagram.
+rate <int> - (frame rate) this sets the number of 512 sample frames the Chromagram detector waits before generating a new chromagram.
 Default is 1 for the most rapid response.
 Increase this to reduce CPU use.

 ###outlet messages: